bistro-its-berkeley/BISTRO-Starter-Kit/README.md

 ## What do I have to do?

 You must try to generate the best policy related-inputs combination to optimize the transportation system of Sioux Faux.
-The goal is to create a submission with the **greater score as possible**.
+The goal is to find a solution with the **greater score as possible**.

-Once you have a solution, you can submit them through the *Challenge page on crowdAI*. - **TO BE CHANGED**
+Once you have a solution, you can submit:
+* your **best outputs (.zip)**
+* a **brief explanation on your methodology (.doc)**: how did you solve the optimization problem, what did you try, is there some room for improvement?
+* some comments on this starter kit repository (pull requests) if you see any unclear information or have any suggestions for improvements.

 ONE OR SEVERAL SUBMISSIONS??? - *To be completed*